stefan-niculae/gods-acre/docs/plans.md

 ## data entry

+1. !! import maintenance
-1. ! make it not fail violently when trying to add a deed with a nr/year already in the db (unique constraint failed)
+2. ! make it not fail violently when trying to add a deed with a nr/year already in the db (unique constraint failed)
-2. handle missing
+3. handle missing
    - whole nr/year: #pk
    - ?/year: -> #pk/year
-3. widget or inline
+4. widget or inline
    - eg: `Spot` has both a field "Payments" where you can select existing `PaymentUnits` and a tab "Payments" where you can create payments only for this spot (or edit existing ones)
-4. "add" button for multi select widgets
-   - eg: `Spot` has a "Deeds" field (multiselect widget) — you can only select existing deeds, not create new ones
 5. warnings
    - any of construction's spots is not among the spots on the authorization
    - more than one deed is active for a spot